average price of an alternator when to comes to changing

 If the battery is dead, it means there might be a problem with the alternator, and the vehicle will not start.

-You can not assume by yourself whether the battery has some faults or the alternator itself until you check it.
+You cannot assume by yourself whether the battery has some faults or the alternator itself until you check it.

 3. Dashboard Lights/Warning Signal